Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Conclusion

 \section{Conclusion}

 In conclusion, we present an LLM-based generative accountability modeling for task-oriented dialogue systems.
 The core idea of our approach involves incorporating an accountability head into backbone LLMs, which functions as a binary classifier to predict the slots in the dialogue state.
 Doing so not only enables the detection of both false positives and false negatives but also guides the generation of accurate dialogue states.
 We empirically show that accountability modeling improves the DST performance of backbone LLMs (Llama, Mistral, and Gemma) on two widely used task-oriented corpora (MultiWOZ and Snips).
-Estimation of the errors also enables self-correction of the dialogue state, which helps to achieve further improvement in joint goal accuracy.
-Finally, we discuss the application of the proposed accountability modeling in preventing user overreliance using friction turns.
+Identifying the errors also enables self-correction of the dialogue state, which helps to achieve state-of-the-art performance.
+Finally, we demonstrate the utility of the proposed accountability modeling to correct the DST errors in an interactive setup via user confirmations, thereby preventing user overreliance.
 In the future, we want to extend accountability modeling for end-to-end task-oriented conversations.
-We also want to study the capability of boosting the performance of weaker conversational agents using accountability modeling.